 Above left: a reconstruction of the unofficial Bomford arms and crest, based on the description below.

-Above centre: a reconstuction of the unofficial Bomford arms and crest by Nicholas Bomford.
+Above centre: a reconstruction of the unofficial Bomford arms and crest by Nicholas Bomford.

 Above right: a coloured version of the arms and crest as depicted in Theo Sherwin's The Bomford Story 1978 at page 3, from the family of Bruce Bomford.
-This is the official North-Bomford arms and crest of 1867 (see description above) and unofficial motto, with elements of the prior Bomford arms in the top left and bottom right quadrants, the North arms in the top right and bottom left, and the Bomford crest above.
+This is the official North-Bomford arms and crest of 1867 (see description above) and motto of 1837, with elements of the prior Bomford arms in the top left and bottom right quadrants, the North arms in the top right and bottom left, and the Bomford crest above.

 Click on images for a larger view.

-The Bomford elements of the official North-Bomford arms and crest (described above) are as follows, with a translation into ordinary English.
+The Bomford elements of the official North-Bomford arms and crest (1867 version, described above) are as follows, with a translation into ordinary English.

 George and Arbella’s children are growing up and these two letters are written on the same sheet of paper, the original being with Joan David.
 The first is from Anne Bomford, aged 8, and in it she mentions Sammy, her younger brother Samuel Stephen, aged 10 months.
 The second letter is from George Winter Bomford, aged 7, and he mentions Johnny who is his brother John Francis, aged 4.

 My dear Mamma